Week 4 of Pregnancy

 Key Takeaways at Week 4

-• All kinds of incredible things start to develop in the first four weeks of pregnancy.
+• All kinds of incredible things start to happen in the first four weeks of pregnancy.
 It's time to find out what you need to consume so you and your tiny bean receive all the vitamins and minerals needed to drive this amazing process.

 • This week the blastocyst settles within your uterus.
 The embryo will be nourished by the thick, ready-made lining.